NaivedeJiang/naivedejiang.github.io/README.md

-# JYY's Personal Webpage \ JYY的个人网页
+# Naive de Jiang's Personal Website.
 Yo dawg, check this out.

 ## Are you serious?